When choosing water for tea making, we must understand the relationship between the hardness of water and the quality of tea soup.

 If the hardness of water is caused by the presence of calcium bicarbonate or magnesium bicarbonate, the water is called temporary hard water; If the hardness of water is caused by sulfates or chlorides containing calcium and magnesium, the water is called permanent hard water.

 In other words, the taste of the water will vary with the content of calcium and magnesium salts in water.
 For example, high-hardness water is very difficult to drink, and even has a bitter taste, it’s not suitable for making tea.

 Making Tea In Hard Water

 According to the hardness of water, each liter of water with calcium, and magnesium ion content of more than 8 mg is called hard water.

-When there are more calcium, magnesium ions, and minerals in hard water, the solubility of tea's active components will be reduced, which will lead to the tea tasting lighter.
-In addition, if the iron ion content in the hard water is too high, it will cause the tea soup to turn dark brown, and even float a layer of "rust oil", and the tea soup will not be able to be drunk.
+When there are more calcium, magnesium ions, and minerals in hard water, the solubility of tea’s active components will be reduced, which will lead to the tea tasting lighter.
+In addition, if the iron ion content is too high, it will cause the tea soup to turn dark brown, and even float a layer of “rust oil”, and the tea soup will not be able to be drunk.

 The main components of temporary hard water are calcium bicarbonate and magnesium bicarbonate.
 After boiling at a high temperature, it will decompose and precipitate immediately, making hard water become soft water, so it is called temporary hard water.

 According to the current scientific analysis, water usually contains calcium and magnesium carbonate, sulfate, and chloride in the ionized state.
 Soft water with less than 8 mg of calcium and magnesium ions per liter of water is called soft water.